The Anemia Project

-Here I am discharging a middle aged white woman from Banner Baywood Hospital in Mesa, Arizona, USA.
+Here I am discharging a middle-aged white woman from Banner Baywood Hospital in Mesa, Arizona, USA.
 She and her husband are good, hardworking Americans who run a small flower shop.
-She will follow up with her primary care physician after discharge not only for her acute problems, but for her yearly heath checkup as well.
+She will follow up with her primary care physician after discharge not only for her acute problems but for her yearly health checkup as well.
 This checkup will include a physical exam (including breast exam), pap smear, basic labs including complete blood count, and liver/kidney/thyroid function tests.
 She will be checked for diabetes and hypertension.
 In my mind, the women of India ask me, “What about us?
 Are we not good, hardworking Indian citizens?
 Are we not entitled to basic health care?”

 When I visit India it is usually for two or three weeks at a time.
 There are a lot of unanswered questions in my mind.
 Is the health care that is being offered in government clinics and hospitals free or almost free?
 Do women see a doctor for “basic health care”?
 Is there any guidance given to a woman for achieving and maintaining good health all her life?

-My impression about Indian health care could be based upon inadequate information but I think there is no basic framework for health care unless a physical exam and blood work are done for life insurance purposes (which is a middle class privilege!).
-In USA, the doctors follow the guidelines from American College of Physicians (ACP) or from American Medical Association (AMA) for preventive health care.
+My impression about Indian health care could be based upon inadequate information but I think there is no basic framework for health care unless a physical exam and blood work are done for life insurance purposes (which is a middle-class privilege!).
+In the USA, the doctors follow the guidelines from the American College of Physicians (ACP) or from the American Medical Association (AMA) for preventive health care.
 I have seen so many of my patients having a past medical history of breast/cervical cancer or have diabetes and hypertension, diagnosed early and treated well.